 Local Leadership and Integration Fund (LLIF)

-The Ministry of Justice (MOJ) recently opened applications to the Local Leadership and Integration Fund (LLIF), a new initiative established as part of the Prison Leavers Project, in turn part of the Ministry of Justice’s (MOJ) Reducing Reoffending Strategy.
+In February 2021, the Ministry of Justice (MOJ) opened applications for the Local Leadership and Integration Fund (LLIF), a new initiative established as part of the Prison Leavers Project, in turn part of the Ministry of Justice’s (MOJ) Reducing Reoffending Strategy.

-The Local Leadership and Integration Fund (LLIF) has been established in an attempt to address specific ‘local’ challenges for prison leavers in a particular area.
-It is being proposed as part of the three distinct parts to the Prison Leavers Project, each testing a different approach: The Cross-sector teams, the Local Leadership and Integration Fund, and the Prison Leavers Innovation Challenge, expected to launch in Spring 2021.
+The Local Leadership and Integration Fund (LLIF) has been established to address specific ‘local’ challenges for prison leavers in a particular area.
+It is being proposed as part of the three distinct parts to the Prison Leavers Project, each testing a different approach: The Cross-sector teams, the Local Leadership and Integration Fund, and the Prison Leavers Innovation Challenge.

 Applicants are able to apply for up to £1 million to undertake a new and innovative project that will help to improve outcomes for prison leavers, support frontline staff, and promote service join up in their local area.